Signs of Hard Water on Hair and Skin

 Hair Dryness

 When your scalp is dry, your hair will likely follow.
-Hard water makes it difficult for your body to keep up with hair hydration needs, especially if your locks are particularly long.
+Hard water makes it difficult for your body to keep up with hair hydration needs, especially for those with longer hair.
 This leaves your hair feeling straw-like, filmy or limp.
 Keep in mind that dry hair has many causes, so you should look for other hard water symptoms to back up your suspicion.

 Impacted Appearance

-This is also true for color-treated hair.
-That’s because hardness minerals can interfere with the color chemicals, leading to more frequent treatments, discoloration and potential damage.
+This is especially true for color-treated hair.
+Hardness minerals can interfere with the chemicals in hair dyes, leading to faster discoloration, higher potential for damage, and more frequent need for treatment.

 Hair Damage and Loss